bjoern-sellnau/vaccine/README.md

 * Serve static files, including pre-built JavaScript sources, and `index.html` for directories.
 * Serve a built-on-the-fly version of your compiled app/lib.
-* Work with vaccine_loader.js to find the '/index' versions of modules.
+* Work with vaccine_loader.js to find the "/index" versions of modules.
-* For the '_node' versions, wrap the node modules in `define` calls.
+* For the "_node" versions, wrap the node modules in `define` calls.

 For the build-on-the-fly functionality, put `script` tags in your html with the name/path of an executable that will output (on stdout) the exact text